postmanlabs/postman-mcp-server/README.md

 The streamable HTTP version is available at `https://mcp.postman.com`.
 It supports two tool configurations to better serve different use cases:

-- **Minimal** (Default) — Only includes essential tools for basic Postman operations, available at `https://mcp.postman.com/minimal`.
+- **Minimal** — Only includes essential tools for basic Postman operations, available at `https://mcp.postman.com/minimal`.
 This offers faster performance and simplifies use for those who only need basic Postman operations.
 - **Full** — Includes all available Postman API tools (100+ tools), available at `https://mcp.postman.com/mcp`.

 ### Cursor integration